Ypertex/blog/content/articles/unhide-virtual-network-adapters-windows-10/index.md

 - https://res.cloudinary.com/ypertex/image/upload/c_fill,dpr_auto,f_auto,g_auto,h_630,q_auto,w_1200/cb4332a2-eace-43e5-8271-4cdfe85c14f5
 ---

-If you ever have installed a virtualization platform like VMware Workstation or Oracle Virtualbox on a Windows 10 box, you might have noticed a different behavior since recent releases (i.e. release 1903): All the virtual network adapters introduced by VMware Workstation et al. don't appear anymore in the "Network and Sharing Center" and other parts of Windows.
+If you have ever installed a virtualization platform like VMware Workstation or Oracle VirtualBox on a Windows 10 box, you might have noticed different behavior since recent releases (e.g., release 1903): All the virtual network adapters introduced by VMware Workstation et al. no longer appear in the "Network and Sharing Center" and other parts of Windows.

-I assume that for the majority of users, these adapters showing up in all possible places of the <abbr title="Operating System">OS</abbr> just like regular network interfaces caused more confusion than it was helpful.
+I assume that, for the majority of users, these adapters showing up in all possible places of the <abbr title="Operating System">OS</abbr> just like regular network interfaces caused more confusion than they were worth.
 So they changed how Windows treats virtual network adapters.

 {{<figure src="cb4332a2-eace-43e5-8271-4cdfe85c14f5.jpg" cite="[Taylor Vick](https://unsplash.com/photos/M5tzZtFCOfs)">}}"It's easy to get confused with too many ports, so let's hide some."{{</figure>}}